isabella232/docs-83/setup.md

   Server running... press ctrl-c to stop.
 ```

+At this point, Jekyll will be generating a file called _site and storing your website assets in there, this is just for the purpose of previewing.
+This _site directory is added to the .gitignore file as we do not want to commit any of these files.
+GitHub automatically generates the _site directory when we upload new content.

 ## <a name="github_config" class="anchor">GitHub Configuration</a>

 Finally, we go to 'git.corp.adobe.com/aaa/respository_name' and then the 'Settings' tab.
 In there, you will find a section called 'Github Pages' which has a 'Source' field.
 Select 'master branch /docs folder' from the dropdown menu.
 If it's working correctly there will be a green bar in the top of this section that says "Your site is published at" with a url to your new documentation.
 Else, it will give you an error here.
 If the css looks broken this means you probably missed replacing something in the _config.yml file.